codeangler/devops-code-challenges/README.md

 # DevOps Interview Code Challenges

-This repository contains a collection of code challenges that are to be used as a part of an interview process.
+This repository contains a collection of code challenges to gauge candidates skill level in very targeted areas.
 The challenges are detailed within individual markdown files located inside of [challenges](challenges) directory.
 Each challenge contains a set of requirements and a description of the challenge.

 ## Prerequisites

-To perform this task, you will need to have installed the relevant CLI tools for Git, Terraform, Kubernetes, and Helm.
-Also, this codebase will need to be cloned locally using git.
+To perform the challenges contained in this repo, relevant CLI tools for Git, Terraform, Kubernetes, and Helm will need to be installed.
+This repo will need to be cloned down locally to perform the challenges.

 ## Challenges